twiddlingbits/twr-wasm/readme.md

 This version is not yet "1.0.0" and these are the items I am working on:
    - add more robust canvas drawing support to the d2d API
-   - improve malloc heap to dynamically use avail memory (right now it is hard coded in malloc.c)
    - add more examples, miscellaneous polish, improve documentation
    - maybe add a few more crt and/or compile-rt functions; maybe test with C++
    - Has only been tested with chrome